 Hong Kong’s chief, Carrie Lam, has pledged to repair regulation and order, rejecting requires her resignation.

 Initially, the demonstrations, which started on nine June, focused on an arguable extradition law, which might have allowed suspects’ transfer to mainland China.
-However, the protests have now emerged as a wider assignment to Beijing’s authority.
+However, the protests have become a wider assignment to Beijing’s authority.

 Ms. Lam warned that Hong Kong was “on the verge of a hazardous situation.”

-She additionally accused activists of the use of the extradition invoice as a cover for their real desires.
+She also accused activists of using the extradition invoice as a cover for their real desires.

 The history you want at the Hong Kong protests